norvig/paip-lisp/docs/chapter19.md

 The previous grammar only allowed for the numbers 0 to 9.
 We can allow larger numbers by stringing together digits.
-So now we have two rules for numbers: a number is either a single digit, in which case the value is the digit itself (the i denti ty function), or it is a number followed by another digit, in which case the value is 10 times the number plus the digit.
+So now we have two rules for numbers: a number is either a single digit, in which case the value is the digit itself (the `identity` function), or it is a number followed by another digit, in which case the value is 10 times the number plus the digit.
 We could alternately have specified a number to be a digit followed by a number, or even a number followed by a number, but either of those formulations would require a more complex semantic interpretation.

 ```lisp